jts272/pp4-safe-hands-guitar-tech/README.md

 ![Footer desktop](docs/images/features/footer-d.png)

-The footer features a tagline, social contact CTA's and a 'copyright' mark.
-In mobile view, these three components are stacked
+The footer features a tagline, social contact CTAs and a 'copyright' mark.
+In mobile view, these three components are stacked.

 #### Mobile footer